The times are urgent; let us slow down.

 Build Peace Together

-• Access and speak your truth
+• Access & speak your truth

 • Listen deeply to others with care